Shivam4681/House-Sales-Dashboard-Project/README.md

 • Distribution of Bathrooms: A histogram showing the distribution of houses based on the number of bathrooms, aiding in the analysis of house features

 ## Project Features:
-• Interactive Filters: Users can dynamically filter the data using the date selector, year built slider, and square footage sliders to focus on specific subsets of the data.
+• Interactive Filters: Users can dynamically filter the data using the date selector, year built slider, and square footage sliders to focus on specific subsets of the data.<br>
-• Geographical Insights: The map visualization offers a clear view of how house sales are spread across different regions in King County.
+• Geographical Insights: The map visualization offers a clear view of how house sales are spread across different regions in King County.<br>
-• Detailed Distributions: The histograms provide a detailed look at the distribution of prices, bedrooms, and bathrooms, helping to identify trends and patterns.
+• Detailed Distributions: The histograms provide a detailed look at the distribution of prices, bedrooms, and bathrooms, helping to identify trends and patterns.<br>

 ## Dataset
 The dataset used for this dashboard includes information such as:

 • Sale price <br>
-• Sale date
+• Sale date <br>
-• Property location
+• Property location<br>
-• Year built
+• Year built<br>
-• Square footage (living and lot)
+• Square footage (living and lot)<br>
-• Number of bedrooms and bathrooms
+• Number of bedrooms and bathrooms<br>
-• Condition and view quality
+• Condition and view quality<br>

 ## Acknowledgements
-Data Source: House Sales From Kaggle
+Data Source: House Sales From Kaggle<br>
 Tools: Tableau